openscopeproject/InteractiveHtmlBom/README.md

 is not rendering correctly.
 That will make it easier for me to debug and also you won't have to share what is possibly proprietary information.

-_Note: don't remove edge cut drawings or replace them with a simple box around problem area._
+_Note: don't remove edge cut drawings.
+You can replace them with a simple box around problem area._

 ## Browser support

 Generated html page is tested in Chrome, Firefox and Edge.
-IE will not be supported, patched for other browsers are welcome.
+IE will not be supported, patches for other browsers are welcome.

 # License and credits